hifiberry/audiocontrol2/doc/api.md

 # REST API

 With the REST API you can control players using HTTP requests.
 At this point, no encryption and authentication are supported.
+As port 80 is already used by the web interface, audiocontrol runs on port 81 by default.

 ## Control active player